Best Earrings for Newly Pierced Ears

 Another consideration would be surgical-grade steel.
 It might be somewhat cheaper than implant-grade titanium, although prices are becoming more comparable.
 Steel also offers durability compared to other body-friendly materials, such as plastics.

 When shopping for surgical-grade steel earrings, look for jewelry made with SAE 316, SAE 420, SAE 440, or SAE 17-4 rated steel.
-These ratings ensure that the steel will not be rejected by your ears unless there are high levels of nickel.

 Medical-Grade Plastics